- About Us

 Nigel Ash, Events

 Nigel Ash is a lawyer turned journalist.
 He has served on the WTT executive since 1998.
-Now living in Devon, he represents the interests of brown trout and those who fish for them on the committee of the Dart Angling Association.
+Now living in Devon, but often in Libya, he represents the interests of brown trout and those who fish for them on the committee of the Dart Angling Association.
 A keen long-distance walker, he is a call-out member of his local Mountain Rescue Team.
 Co-founder of a local internet service provider, he spent ten years helping the technically terrified start to find their way around the internet.
 Since moving back from Fleet Street he has wrestled with the horrible problem of having his busy office so close to some of the most beautiful fishing water in England.
 Unfortunately, all too often the office wins.

-Dr Allan Frake, Conservation Awards
+Dr Allan Frake

 Peter Hayes, Research